ryouze/hate-speech-detection/README.md

     ```

 3. **Activate the virtual environment**:
-    Execute the shell script to enable the virtual environment.
+    Execute a shell script to enable the virtual environment.
     ```bash
     source ~/.local/env/hate-speech-detection/bin/activate
     ```